jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-security/scan-published-builds.md

 ## Scanning Published Builds

 JFrog CLI is integrated with JFrog Xray and JFrog Artifactory, allowing you to have your build artifacts and dependencies scanned for vulnerabilities and license violations.
-This command allows scanning a build, which had already been published to Artifactory using the [build-publish command](https://jfrog.com/help/r/jfrog-cli/publishing-build-info).
+Please notice that the build in the below example had already been published to Artifactory using the [build-publish command](https://jfrog.com/help/r/jfrog-cli/publishing-build-info).

+### Commands Params

 |                   |                                                                                                                                                                                                                                            |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |